Inverse 3D Microscopy Rendering for Cell Shape Inference with Active Mesh: Fourier transform of triangulated surfaces

-In this section, we will give an explicit expression of the FT for any 2D surfaces embedded in $\mathbb{R}^3$, and give formulas of the FT and its gradient with respect to vertices position in the particular case of a triangle mesh.
+We derive an explicit expression for the FT of arbitrary 2D surfaces embedded in $\mathbb{R}^3$, and provide closed-form formulas for both the FT and its gradient with respect to vertex positions in the case of a triangulated mesh.